konfix/MysticLauncherPublic/README.md

 Welcome to **Mystic Launcher**, your ultimate custom Minecraft Launcher! 🚀<br>
 Built to seamlessly connect you (<i>the launcher</i>) and Mystic Network!

+This repository only contains pre-built versions of the launcher, in releases.
+The SRC is not public.

 ## 🎮 Features

 - All features included in the launcher are listed on our website.